 a) In General.
 Customer is solely responsible for the accuracy, content and legality of all Customer Data.
 Customer represents and warrants to Intercom that Customer has all necessary rights, consents and permissions to collect, share and use all Customer Data as contemplated in this Agreement (including granting Intercom the rights in Section 3.1 (Rights in Customer Data)) and that no Customer Data will violate or infringe (i) any third party intellectual property, publicity, privacy or other rights, (ii) any Laws, or (iii) any terms of service, privacy policies or other agreements governing the Customer Properties or Customer's accounts with any Third-Party Platforms.
 Customer further represents and warrants that all Customer Data complies with the AUP.
 Customer will be fully responsible for any Customer Data submitted to the Services by any Person as if it was submitted by Customer.

 b) No Sensitive Personal Information.
-Customer specifically agrees not to use the Services to collect, store, process or transmit any Sensitive Personal Information.
-Customer acknowledges that Intercom is not a Business Associate or subcontractor (as those terms are defined in HIPAA) or a payment card processor and that the Services are neither HIPAA nor PCI DSS compliant.
+Customer specifically agrees not to use the Services to collect, store, process or transmit any Sensitive Personal Information unless expressly authorized by Intercom and with respect to PHI, unless Customer has also entered into a Business Associate Agreement with Intercom.
+Customer acknowledges that Intercom is not PCI DSS compliant.
 Intercom will have no liability under this Agreement for Sensitive Personal Information, notwithstanding anything to the contrary herein.

 c) Compliance with Laws.
 Customer agrees to comply with all applicable Laws in its use of the Services.
 Without limiting the generality of the foregoing, Customer will not engage in any unsolicited advertising, marketing, or other activities using the Services, including without limitation any activities that violate the Telephone Consumer Protection Act of 1991, CAN-SPAM Act of 2003 or any other anti-spam laws and regulations.